-Under the umbrella of the European prosecuting authority Eurojust, prosecutors in five countries are currently cooperating in a far-reaching investigation into the Czech Gripen deal.
+Under the umbrella of the European prosecuting authority Eurojust, prosecutors in five countries cooperated in a far-reaching investigation into the Czech Gripen deal.
 Investigations concerning the suspected bribes are currently (January 2008) on-going in eight countries: Sweden, The Czech Republic, Britain, South Africa, Hungary, Switzerland, Austria and the US.
 Parliamentary commissions in the Czech Republic, Hungary and Austria have started investigations of the respective Gripen deals in their countries.
 There were suspicions of bribery in all of the successful Gripen export deals: South Africa, The Czech Republic and Hungary.

 On Thursday 24 January 2008, the Government authorized the Defence Materiel Administration to enter into an agreement with the air force in Thailand on the transfer of an integrated air surveillance system comprising JAS 39 Gripen and the Erieye radar surveillance system.
 Thailand is to replace its present air surveillance system when parts of the country's current air fleet are phased out in 2011.
 The system's role will be to monitor Thailand´s airspace and conduct incident preparedness.
 The agreement covers six Gripen aircraft, the Erieye radar surveillance system and the accompanying data-link systems.
 The order amounts to some SEK 3.8 billion.
 Delivery is planned to take place in early 2011.

 By July 2008 there were binding Gripen tenders for Denmark, Norway, India, Romania and Switzerland.
-In addition, Saab had responded to, or is working on responses to requests for information of differing degrees from Bulgaria, Croatia, Brazil and the Netherlands.
+In addition, Saab had responded to, or was working on responses to requests for information of differing degrees from Bulgaria, Croatia, Brazil and the Netherlands.
 Gripen had six customers at that time.
 In addition to Sweden, the NATO member countries of Hungary and the Czech Republic both operate the aircraft, and the UK ETPS (Empire Test Pilots' School) used Gripen as its training platform.
 In February, Thailand 2008 placed an order for Gripen and deliveries to South Africa had been underway since April 2008.
 Saab's business objective to sell at least 200 Gripen aircraft on the world market remains, Saab CEO Åke Svensson repeated in a press briefing earlier during the Farnborough week.

 On 25 August 2008 Saab responded to the F-16 Replacement Questionnaire issued by the Dutch Ministry of Defence, offering 85 Gripen NG (Next Generation) aircraft to the Royal Netherlands Air Force.
 The Saab response is an all inclusive package comprising 85 Gripen NG aircraft, training, spares, simulators and support at a price that fits well into the Dutch defense budget.
 The Norwegian prime minister's announcement on 20 November 2009 that Norway had chosen the American F35 Joint Strike Fighter (JSF) came as a surprise to Saab.
 "The arguments put forward seemed to have very little, or no, establishment in the preceding procurement process.
 We did not recognize ourselves in the assessment of Gripen's operational capacity or the description of its costs.
 It sounded like the description of another aircraft.
 The claim that Gripen does not fulfil Norway's operational demands and that Gripen would prove essentially more expensive must, according to our view, rest on an incomplete, or even faulty, analysis. ...
 Saab's goal to sell 200 aircraft on the export market remains and today we are pursuing active marketing towards eight potential customer countries. "

-On March 1, 2010 BAE Systems plc (BAES) pleaded guilty in U.S. District Court in the District of Columbia to conspiring to defraud the United States by impairing and impeding its lawful functions, to make false statements about its Foreign Corrupt Practices Act (FCPA) compliance program, and to violate the Arms Export Control Act (AECA) and International Traffic in Arms Regulations (ITAR), announced Acting Deputy Attorney General Gary G. Grindler.
+On March 1, 2010 BAE Systems plc (BAES) pled guilty in U.S. District Court in the District of Columbia to conspiring to defraud the United States by impairing and impeding its lawful functions, to make false statements about its Foreign Corrupt Practices Act (FCPA) compliance program, and to violate the Arms Export Control Act (AECA) and International Traffic in Arms Regulations (ITAR), announced Acting Deputy Attorney General Gary G. Grindler.
 BAES was sentenced today by U.S. District Court Judge John D. Bates to pay a $400 million criminal fine, one of the largest criminal fines in the history of DOJ's ongoing effort to combat overseas corruption in international business and enforce U.S. export control laws.

 BAES admitted that, as part of the conspiracy, it knowingly and willfully failed to identify commissions paid to third parties for assistance in soliciting, promoting or otherwise securing sales of defense items in violation of the AECA and ITAR.
 BAES failed to identify the commission payments in order to keep the fact and scope of its external advisors from public scrutiny.
 In one specific instance, BAES caused the filing of false applications for export licenses for Gripen fighter jets to the Czech Republic and Hungary by failing to tell the export license applicant or the State Department of £19 million BAES paid to an intermediary with the high probability that it would be used to influence that tender process to favor BAES.